Protecting our Priority Landscapes and Waterways

-In New Mexico, the Conservancy has helped protect 1.4 million acres, or 10% of the total amount of land preserved by the organization in the United States.
-Included in those acres are the Conservancy's six preserves in New Mexico, three of which are open to the public.
+In New Mexico, the Conservancy has helped protect 1.4 million acres of land critical to wildlife and people—including six preserves, three of which are open to the public.

 We have also influenced land and water management on 18 million acres, hold voluntary land conservation easements on more than half a million acres, and are currently working on the development of groundbreaking strategies to address climate change.

 Milnesand Prairie Preserve: The lesser prairie chicken once roamed in abundant numbers across the high plains of five states.
 Yet since 1900, their populations plummeted by 97 percent.
 Now, thanks to efforts to protect some of the best prairie chicken habitat left in the Lower 48, these distinctive "booming" birds have a greater chance of survival.

 Santa Fe Canyon Preserve: An open space of 525 acres that offers a thriving bosque of cottonwood and willow trees, a pond, the ruins of an historic Victorian-era dam, hiking trails, more than 140 species of birds and the original route of the Santa Fe River.